Lieder und Gesänge (Mahler)

 Together with the booklet "Sieben Lieder aus letzter Zeit" (Seven Songs of Latter Days), which consists of the five Rückert-Lieder and two of the Lieder aus "Des Knaben Wunderhorn", published in 1905, they now make up a collection known as 24 Songs by Mahler, published by International Music Company, New York, NY.

+Mahler's Ablösung im Sommer song was later extensively quoted in the 3rd movement of Mahler's 3rd Symphony.

 Orchestral versions of a selection of the songs were published by Luciano Berio in 1986 (Five Early Songs for Male Voice) and 1987 (Six Early Songs for Baritone and Orchestra).
 Orchestrations of five of the songs were also made by Colin Matthews and David Matthews in 1964.
 All 14 songs are now orchestrated and available for performance from Josef Weinberger Limited.
 The complete cycle was given its first performance by Regine Hangler (soprano) and the Warsaw Philharmonic under the baton of Jacek Kaspczyk at the Philharmonic Hall, Warsaw on 1 October 2016.